davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 05-DEC-2016
 * AdditionalCoding_v006 explores mean and variance for JB 96, BP 85, BPD 96, DDB 96, TDB 96
+* AdditionalCoding_v006 explores mean and variance for starting hands of JB 96